0xR/fitness-functions-experiments/slidev/slides.md

 drawings:
   persist: false
 transition: slide-left
-title: Exploring Dependency-Cruiser - A Powerful Dependency Visualization Tool
+title: Architecture Fitness Functions on the Frontend
 ---

-# Title
+# Architecture Fitness Functions on the Frontend

 ---